 About the National Association of Community Health Centers

-Established in 1971, the National Association of Community Health Centers (NACHC) serves as the national voice for America’s Health Centers and as an advocate for health care access for the medically underserved and uninsured.
+Established in 1971, the National Association of Community Health Centers (NACHC) was founded to promote efficient, high-quality, comprehensive health care that is accessible, culturally and linguistically competent, community directed, and patient centered for all.
+NACHC serves as the leading national voice for America’s Community Health Centers and as an advocate for health care access for the medically underserved and uninsured.